Have excess candy from a holiday or special occasion that has you wondering what to do with leftover candy? Read on for several ideas!

 If you struggle with the same you'll love these ideas for what to do with leftover candy from Halloween or when you find a great sale.

 What To Do With Leftover Candy

-1. Use it in baked goods.
-I realize this is the “well, duh” item of the list but it’s a good one!
+1. Use leftover candy in baked goods.
+I realize this is the "well, duh" item of the list but it's a good one!

 Chop up the bars and use them instead of chocolate chips in leftover Halloween candy recipes like our pumpkin chocolate chip blondies, oatmeal chocolate chip pretzel bars, chocolate chip banana muffins, or browned butter chocolate chip cookies.